chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-plateau-instability/rayleigh-plateau-instability.rst

   You need to ensure that the ``lethe_pyvista_tools`` is working on your machine.
 Click :doc:`here <../../../tools/postprocessing/postprocessing_pyvista>` for details.

 This script extracts breakup lengths of the cases while excluding the satellite droplets.
-The script then calculates an average :math:`L_b` which is used to evaluate the dimensionless breakup length of the jet.
+The script then calculates an average :math:`L_\mathrm{b}` which is used to evaluate the dimensionless breakup length of the jet.

 .. note::
   The script ignores the first 2 breakups of the jet as they as considered not part of the periodical behavior.